gitandre/INF3720-HCI-2/Chapter 8 - Data Gathering/README.md

 **Quotes & Attributions**:
 - **Robson & McCarten (2016)**: Emphasized the importance of structured frameworks for observation to maintain focus, while also allowing the observer to adapt as new insights emerge.

+Here’s a summarized list format with emojis for the given section:

+#### 8.6.2 Direct Observation in Controlled Environments 🧪👀

+- **Formal Settings**: Controlled observations often take place in usability labs with a prepared script to maintain consistency among participants. 📋
+- **Data Collection Tools**: Techniques like taking notes, photos, audio, and video are used to capture participant behavior, with a focus on detailed individual actions rather than environmental context. 🎥✍️
+- **Multi-Camera Setup**: Cameras may record different perspectives—face, body language, and interface activity—allowing for a comprehensive understanding of user interactions. 📸👤💻
+- **Think-Aloud Technique**: Participants verbalize their thoughts during tasks to help observers understand their cognitive processes.
+This technique is crucial in identifying users' challenges but often leads to awkward pauses or silence. 🗣️🤔
+- **Constructive Interaction**: To avoid awkward silences, having participants work together and talk to each other during the task can produce more natural and insightful data, especially for children. 👥🤝

+**Quotes & Attributions**:
+- **Anders Ericsson and Herbert Simon (1984)**: Developed the think-aloud technique for examining problem-solving strategies.
+- **Miyake (1986)**: Introduced constructive interaction as a less intrusive alternative to think-aloud protocols.
+- **Clemmensen et al. (2008)**: Highlighted cultural influences on verbalization during think-aloud sessions.